 Based on the statewide and regional emission reductions discussed above, the statewide and regional operation of the B-P Build Alternatives (including the CCNM Design Option, the Refined CCNM Design Option, and the portion of the F-B LGA alignment from the intersection of 34th Street and L Street to Oswell Street) would result in reduction of statewide and regional criteria pollutant emissions.
-The emissions reductions would be less under the medium ridership scenario than the high ridership scenario; the medium ridership scenario would be the more conservative assessment of air quality benefits, but both ridership scenarios would result in benefits to air quality.
+The emissions reductions would be less under the medium ridership scenario than the high ridership scenario; the medium ridership scenarios would be the more conservative assessment of air quality benefits, but both ridership scenarios would result in benefits to air quality.
 In the opening year of HSR operations, the reduction in criteria pollutant emissions would be more modest, but still beneficial.
-Details are presented in the Bakersfield to Palmdale Project Section Air Quality and Global Climate Change Technical Report (Authority
+Details are presented in the Bakersfield to Palmdale Project Section Air Quality and Global Climate Change Technical Report (Authority 2018b).
+Therefore, operation of the B-P Build Alternatives would result in a net benefit to statewide and regional air quality from operation of the HSR system and would not violate any air quality standard or contribute substantially to an existing or projected air quality violation.
+Under CEQA, the B-P Build Alternatives would have a less than significant impact related to statewide and regional emissions.